Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 SAM Deadener 1000 - Softer Tissue Feel

-SAM Deadener 1000 allows you to lower the rubbery spring of platinum silicone, making the material even more like soft tissue instead of technical rubber.
+With SAM Deadener 1000 you can reduce the rubbery rebound of platinum silicones, making the material feel more like soft tissue rather than technical rubber.

 CHT True Skin & Stretch FX - Real Skin Elastomers

-CHT's True Skin silicones, such as True Skin 20 and 30, are designed as real-skin elastomers with high stretch and very lifelike bending, ideal for faces, hands, and suture pads.
-CHT Stretch FX also offers a highly elastic silicone for ultra-thin, highly conformable skin layers and membranes, for example, for models of joints, neck folds, or highly mobile parts of manikins.
+From CHT, the True Skin silicones like True Skin 20 and 30 are developed as real skin elastomers with high elongation and a very lifelike flex, ideal for faces, hands, and suture pads.
+CHT Stretch FX also offers a very elastic silicone for ultra-thin, highly deformable skin layers and membranes, for example, for models of joints, neck folds, or highly mobile parts of practice mannequins.

-- Stretch FX: Extreme stretchability up to 1000% for moving skin layers
+- Stretch FX: Extreme elasticity up to 1000% for moving skin layers

 Polytek PlatSil Gel Series - Worldwide Film Standard

-Polytek PlatSil Gel grades such as Gel 10, Gel 25, and the very soft Gel OO variants are used worldwide for prosthetics, practice skin, organs, and surgical phantoms.
-By combining these gels with suitable diluents, softeners, and deadeners, a very wide range of properties is created, from extremely soft fatty tissue to firmer muscle or scar structures.
+Polytek PlatSil Gel grades are used worldwide for prosthetics, practice skin, organs, and surgical phantoms.
+By combining these gels with suitable thinners, softeners, and deadeners, a very wide range can be created, from extremely soft fatty tissue to firmer muscle or scar structures.

-A handy brochure for Polytek products in this category: Medical Modeling Simulation
+A useful brochure for Polytek products in this category: Medical Modeling Simulation

 Polytek PlatSil SilFoam is a platinum silicone foam often used as a lightweight core behind PlatSil Gels, ideal for organs and limbs that need to be voluminous but not too heavy.